 The Company is also exposed to legal risk.
-The outcome of currently pending and future proceedings cannot be predicted with certainty.
+The outcome of future proceedings cannot be predicted with certainty.
 Thus, an adverse decision in a lawsuit could result in additional costs that are not covered, either wholly or partly, under insurance policies and that could significantly influence the business and results of operations.